 Under the Privacy Shield, arbitration is an option available to an individual as a final recourse for claims that a Privacy Shield organization has violated its obligations under the Principles and the claim is not fully resolved by other Privacy Shield recourse mechanisms.
 The arbitration will be implemented in accordance with the rules established under the Privacy Shield.

-For questions or complaints regarding MDR’s Data Privacy practices, please visit the MDR Customer Service center, email us at email@example.com, or call 800-333-8802.
+For questions or complaints regarding MDR’s Data Privacy practices, please email us at firstname.lastname@example.org new email, or call 800-333-8802.
 We will do our best to resolve any complaints or issues as quickly as possible.